arty-arty/zkMatch/readme.md

 # A bit more details on the algorithm

-Shortly, the idea is to encode the answers by hashing to a point on the elliptic curve, and prove that both parties obeyed Diffie-Hellman exchange.
+The idea is to encode the answers by hashing to a point on the elliptic curve, and prove that both parties obeyed Diffie-Hellman exchange.
 If they could arrive at the same point it means that they started from the same point, if they could not then answers were different.

 To ellaborate, P is a to-curve hash of my answer.
 And k is my random key.
 And a is professor's random key.
 I commit to kP and professor commited to aP'.
 We do proven by a circom circuit Diffie-Hellman.
 We get akP and akP'.
 Look more into [professor.js to see implementation](https://github.com/arty-arty/zkMatch/blob/master/client-scripts/professor.js) of this oracle logic.

 Then if they are equal we had same answers.
 Seems like no information leaked under Decisional Diffie-Hellman assumption.
 Or some sort of a multi-linear generalization, if many past tries are available in public.

+# Conclusion

+I hope that this working prototype sparks more converstation about verified games.
+And their general - often occuring - bulding blocks.
+Here it is a captcha system, but most of the puzzle games can be expressed in question-answer format.
+So, the same smart contract on Sui testnet can "supervise" such games.
+So, there is no more cheating and there are always guaranteed rewards.
+The future of games!